AI Coding

 Agentic Coding

-AI-assisted coding where the AI plans, edits, and runs code across multiple files autonomously — not just suggests snippets.
+AI-assisted coding where the AI plans, edits, and runs code across multiple files autonomously.
+Not just suggests snippets.

 Agentic coding describes a class of AI-developer tools that go beyond inline autocomplete.
 Instead of suggesting the next line, an agentic tool plans a multi-step task, opens and edits multiple files, runs commands, observes outputs, and adjusts.